 After snapping this shot of myself on the platform …

 … I headed back to the field.
 The stands were still mostly empty when I noticed this picture of several rows behind the visitor’s dugout that were reserved for supporters of the Cuban squad.
 I thought it was an interesting sight, so I took a photo and tweeted it out:

-Interestingly enough, the Cuban Embassy’s official Twitter account retweeted it and, given that it was the day that President Trump made changes to U.S.-Cuba relations, the embassy’s Twitter timeline comically looked something like this:
+Interestingly enough, the Cuban Embassy’s official Twitter account retweeted it and, given that it was the day that changes to U.S.-Cuba relations were in the news, the embassy’s Twitter timeline comically looked something like this: